mikemtzp/School-library/README.md

 # School-library
-This app lets you manage a library by adding books, adding users like a student or a teacher and by saving records of who borrowed a given book and when.
-The tool is developed using OOP.
+This app lets you manage a school library by adding books, adding users like a student or a teacher and by saving records of who borrowed a given book and when.
+The tool is developed using OOP classes and modules.
 Built with Ruby.

 ## 🛠️ Built With